Welcome to today's edition of the Rush 24-7 podcast.

 That really is the difference between liberals and conservatives.

-When it comes to projecting military force abroad when we have to, we're big government conservatives.
+I mean, it's not that conservatives don't like government when it comes to projecting military force abroad when we have to.

 But they want illegitimate government.

-And that's what we don't choose as principled, enumerated power style conservatives.
+And that's what we don't choose as principled, enumerated power-style conservatives.

 We want government to do what is written in the Constitution, what your state constitution says, those limited things that keep us free.

-They want government, in fact, to round us up in in a collectivist society, not to use government to propel or to project military force abroad, we're at fault half the time, according to them.
+They want government, in fact, to round us up in a collectivist society, not to use government to propel or to project military force abroad.

 They want to use government at home to make certain that we do exactly what they say, which in many cases is unnatural, which is why you have to use force.